911 Appliance repair service

 Thermal Fuses: The Sacrifice of the Circuit

-A thermal fuse is a one-time safety device designed to blow and permanently break the circuit if the oven overheats beyond a safe limit.
+A thermal fuse blows to break the circuit if the oven overheats beyond safe levels and must be replaced once blown.

 Identifying a Blown Thermal Fuse